Chromosomal Abnormalities and Miscarriage: The Most Common Cause

 Testing Doesn't Change the Outcome, But It Changes the Understanding

 Chromosomal testing of pregnancy tissue doesn't change what happened or prevent future losses.
-What it does is provide information — specifically, whether the loss was likely random (chromosomal) or potentially recurrent (non-chromosomal).
-That information shapes subsequent clinical management and can provide some degree of resolution.
+What it does is provide information: specifically, whether the loss was likely random (chromosomal) or potentially recurrent (non-chromosomal).
+That information shapes subsequent clinical management and can provide a partial sense of resolution.

 Use our miscarriage risk calculator to understand how your current risk compares to population norms based on your age, gestational week, and history.
 For a broader view of what causes pregnancy loss beyond chromosomal factors, our guide on recurrent miscarriage causes covers the full spectrum of investigation.